 Statistics: 6 points (1-for-10), 16 rebounds, 5 assists, 3 steals, 6 blocks

 Although this was far from his best shooting night, the way Davis dominated the game in other areas was simply incredible.
 He was a beast on the glass, dished out a career-high five assists, and altered even more shots than the six blocks he is credited for.
 It was a virtuoso performance in many ways and it was the perfect exclamation point to cap off one of the most incredible single seasons in college basketball history.

-Then, much like NBA Draft picks such as point guard John Wall and big man DeMarcus Cousins before him, Davis left after his freshman season, and has been dominant at the game’s highest level ever since.
+Then, much like first-round NBA Draft picks, such as point guard John Wall and big man DeMarcus Cousins, before him, Davis left after his freshman season, and has been dominant at the game’s highest level as an NBA player ever since.